DoSomething/responsive-html-email-template/readme.md

+The DoSomething.org email template to use for Customer.io emails, forked from http://leemunroe.github.io/responsive-html-email-template/email.html.

+## Contributing

-Our default Customer.io email template, forked from http://leemunroe.github.io/responsive-html-email-template/email.html.
+Our default Customer.io email layout should be the same as the `email.html` in this project.

+To deploy a new release, copy paste the new `email.html` content into our default Email Template in Customer.io :scissors: :art:

 ## Usage

-To include a Call To Action button within the email content:
+To add a Call To Action button:

 ```
 <table role="presentation" border="0" cellpadding="0" cellspacing="0" class="btn btn-primary">